HotDB-Community/hotdb-documents/docs/en/latest/hotdb-management.md

 Pre-check will check the following information.
 If the check fails, it needs to modify the configuration information according to prompts before data source migration.

-a.
-ConfigDB detection
+> **a.
+ConfigDB detection**
+>

-Check whether the current configDB is correct, which is same as the Config Checking operation.
+> Check whether the current configDB is correct, which is same as the Config Checking operation.
 If there is a configuration error, an error is reported and the data source migration cannot be executed.
+>

-b.
-Target data source connection status
+> **b.
+Target data source connection status**
+>

-Whether each target data source can be connected normally with the filled data source account.
+> Whether each target data source can be connected normally with the filled data source account.
 If any of the target data sources cannot be connected with the filled data source account, an error is reported.
+>

-c.
-Target data source replication relation
+> **c.
+Target data source replication relation**
+>

-Each target data source shall have a correlation with new target data source established by DBA in advance.
+> Each target data source shall have a correlation with new target data source established by DBA in advance.
 It shall be ensured that a non-loop directed connected graph of the target data source of each node and the active master/standby master of source data source is built.
 The master-master status of target data source can only be the master/slave.
+>

-d.
-Source data source and target data source replication latency detection
+> **d.
+Source data source and target data source replication latency detection**
+>
 Detect the replication latency to ensure that the delay of all new data source and compute node mechanisms is less than 10 seconds.
 If this condition is not met, an error is prompted (delay form xx data source to xx data source is too large), and the automatic data source migration function can be used only after the replication latency catches up.
 Make sure that there are multiple new pure standby slaves.
 Automatic data source migration is not allowed if all replication data of slave new active master/new master-master standby slave does not meet this condition.
+>

-e.
-Target data source user privilege detection
+> **e.
+Target data source user privilege detection**
+>

-If "execute change master by the compute node" is checked, it needs to determine the data source that needs change master, and check the corresponding account privileges.
+> If "execute change master by the compute node" is checked, it needs to determine the data source that needs change master, and check the corresponding account privileges.
 If the target data source username and password are used, check whether the account has the replication slave privilege.
 If the specified new data source username and password are selected and the username already exists, check whether the password is correct and whether the replication privilege is available.
 If the username does not exist, an error is reported.
+>

-f.
-Existing data source replication relation
+> **f.
+Existing data source replication relation**
+>

-Detect the replication direction of each node that needs data source migration (the detection range is valid new and old data sources).
+> Detect the replication direction of each node that needs data source migration (the detection range is valid new and old data sources).
 If this condition is not met, automatic data source migration is not allowed.
+>

-g.
-Heartbeat table cannot have records with an id value of 3 or 4.
+> **g.
+Heartbeat table cannot have records with an id value of 3 or 4**
+>

-h.
-The switching of data node shall not be in progress
+> **h.
+The switching of data node shall not be in progress**

 #### Data source migration

 ![](assets/hotdb-management/image363.png)

-- After clicking \[Start Data Source Migration] when the check is completed, the compute node starts to perform the data source migration task.
+After clicking \[Start Data Source Migration] when the check is completed, the compute node starts to perform the data source migration task.
 In Data Source Migration is displayed during the execution process, and Migration completed is prompted after the execution is completed.
 If an exception occurs, a corresponding prompt is given and manual processing is required.

 ![](assets/hotdb-management/image364.png)

-- Data Source Migration completed is also displayed in the [Notice](#notice).
+Data Source Migration completed is also displayed in the [Notice](#notice).

 ![](assets/hotdb-management/image365.png)

 ### Table structure change

-HotDB Management provides users with an entry point to execute DDL statements online through the "Table Structure Change" function.
+HotDB Management provides users with an entry point to execute DDL statements online through the "[Table Structure Change](#table-structure-change)" function.
 At the same time, the online DDL mode can also be selected when performing DDL operations on business tables with large amount of data.

 #### Ordinary DDL